Market Overview

 Schools

-Chesterfield leads on school quality with a 79% average pass rate (rated Strong) compared to 65% in Norfolk.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Norfolk, families look to Maury High School and Granby High School.
+Chesterfield has a 79% average SOL pass rate; Norfolk has 65% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Norfolk, Maury High School and Granby High School.
 See Chesterfield schools | See Norfolk schools

 Chesterfield